 The Myasthenia Gravis Foundation of America (MGFA) is the only national volunteer health agency in the United States dedicated solely to the fight against myasthenia gravis.
 MGFA has over 20 Chapters around the country serving patients and their families through support groups and programs.

-The National Ataxia Foundation is a nonprofit, membership-supported organization established in 1957 to help ataxia families.
+The National Ataxia Foundation is a nonprofit, membership-supported organization established in 1957 to help families and individuals affected by ataxia.
 The Foundation is dedicated to improving the lives of persons affected by ataxia through support, education, and research.

 8085 Saltsburg Road, Suite 201

 United Mitochondrial Disease Foundation exists to promote research and education for the diagnosis, treatment and cure of mitochondrial disorders and to provide support to affected individuals and families.